-TAL, Australia’s leading life insurance specialist, is rolling out mental health coaching programs to its frontline claims managers and people leaders as part of its commitment to improving the mental health of its customers and employees.
+TAL, Australia’s leading life insurance specialist, is rolling out mental health coaching programs to its frontline claims consultants and people leaders as part of its commitment to improving the mental health of its customers and employees.

 Led by TAL’s Head of Mental Health, Glenn Baird, the two coaching programs are based on best practice approaches outlined by TAL’s community partner, SuperFriend, a national mental health foundation focused on creating positive, healthy and safe working environments where employees can be well and thrive.

-Loraine van Eeden, TAL General Manager, Claims, said, “The training for our claims managers uses a framework that highlights the need for empathy and understanding, as well language that focuses on the strengths and efforts of the person on claim as they navigate their way back to wellness.
+Loraine van Eeden, TAL General Manager, Claims, said, “The training for our claims consultants uses a framework that highlights the need for empathy and understanding, as well language that focuses on the strengths and efforts of the person on claim as they navigate their way back to wellness.
 The program is being delivered to all claims teams across TAL, with ongoing coaching to refine the skills.”

 The program for people leaders equips TAL managers with the right skills and tools to support their teams and foster an environment where they feel comfortable discussing mental health.
 TAL has made this training mandatory for all people leaders to complete over the next six months.